JennEYoon/learn-mldl/wip-classes/README.md

   1. Hands on Machine Learning, 2nd ed -- Created folder, do exercises here.
       - Links in folder.
+  1. Elegant Scipy book - recloned to local computer, forked copy on Github.
+      - To read and submit confusing parts to Juan.
+      - Finish write up of install notes on Windows 10, WSL Ubuntu.

  ###  Supporting material for my personal long-project, **SEC data machine learning**